 At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children (2018) and Local Safeguarding Partners’ Procedures.

-Deputy Designated Safeguarding Lead: Ms R Lalor (DHT)
+Deputy Designated Safeguarding Lead: Ms R Lalor (Head of School)

-Deputy Designated Safeguarding Lead: Mrs N Rye (SENDCo)
+Deputy Designated Safeguarding Lead: Miss C Smith (SENDCo)